cchiayik/Wafer-Map-Defect-Classification-with-CNN-WM-811k-Case-Study-/README.md

 Full code is not released due to industrial sensitivity and potential IP considerations.

-✍️ Author
+## ✍️ Author

-Developed by [Your Name] — Chemical Engineering graduate exploring Machine Learning applications in semiconductor manufacturing.
+Developed by Chew Chia Yik — Chemical Engineering graduate exploring Machine Learning applications in semiconductor manufacturing.